Skip FOLIO Project Navigation

 For server-side projects that utilise RAML or OpenAPI (OAS), use the tool api-doc to generate API documentation from its API description files and schema and examples.

 The tool is available for use during FOLIO Continuous Integration builds, and also for local use prior to commit.
+Currently RAML 1.0 and OAS 3.0 are handled.

 Usage